AZakaria-dev/Impressa/README.md

 - **Smoothing**: Gaussian σ in pixels after downsampling.
 Start with 0.6–1.2 for photos.
 - **Dimensions**: Width/Depth set XY real-world size in millimeters.
 Base sets the plate thickness.
 - **Gemini**: If enabled and the key is present, the app uploads a small preview to Gemini and applies the returned adjustments.
+- Use White fillament when printing.
+- All example images are printed in Elgoo white PLA on Bambu Labs X1 Carbon and P1S

 ## Output